Referrals & Rebates - Medicare, Private Health & NDIS

 Separate referral for parents?
 With the prior agreement of your child’s paediatrician, a parent may use their own GP referral to see the paediatrician without the child attending to ensure access to the normal rebates.

-Medicare does not permit the backdating of referrals or the use of a referral provided after the start of the appointment.
+Medicare does not permit the backdating of referrals or the use of a referral provided after the start time of the appointment.

-Medicare does not permit GPs or Specialists to backdate or back-time any referral or to request a backdated referral; The lodgement of a rebate claim linked to a backdated or otherwise invalid referral is Medicare Fraud.
+Medicare does not permit GPs or Specialists to backdate or back-time any referral or to request a backdated referral.
+The lodgement of a rebate claim linked to a backdated or otherwise invalid referral is Medicare Fraud.
 Medicare requires that a new referral can only be used for an appointment rebate if it has been provided BEFORE the commencement of the appointment.

 All document entry into our files is time-stamped and can be checked by regulators.